The Best Ways to Soundproof a Room Without Tearing Down Your Walls

-How Furniture and Feng Shui Can Help Soundproof a Room
+How Furniture and Feng Shui Can Help Make a Room Soundproof

 Hard objects, such as metal and solid wood tables and chairs, do not absorb sound so that noise can bounce around a room.
 Swapping hard chairs for upholstered chairs and overstuffed sofas will help dampen sound waves and keep them from echoing in the room.

 Following beneficial feng shui practices can also help block noise.
 Feng shui is a Chinese system of orienting rooms and adding features in a harmonious and pleasing manner.
 By adding a water feature, the trickling sound of the water will help distract from background noises, and placing live plants throughout the room will help absorb sound while freshening the air.